-L6NRG, LLC. is based in Bozeman, MT.
-L6NRG is acquiring Lands for Oil & Gas exploration and Oil Investments in the State and contiguous states of North Dakota and Wyoming.
+L6NRG is based in Bozeman, MT.
+L6NRG is acquiring Lands for Oil & Gas exploration and Oil Investments in the State and contiguous states of North Dakota and Wyoming

 Vertical drilling allows an operator to contact approximately 100 feet of rock, straight down into a formation, which often limits the potential recovery of oil or gas which would flow into that length of pipe.